yogesh5636/SKILLLAB__PROR_2026_Fusion4/README.md

 What is the smallest version of this project that still delivers the core experience?

 **Response:**
+The minimum usable version of this project is the simplest form of the system that can still do its main job—remind the user and dispense the medicine correctly.

+Core Requirements

+Even in its basic form, the system should be able to:

+Give a reminder at the required time
+Allow the user to respond or confirm
+Dispense one dose of medicine
+Provide some form of feedback (like a sound or indication)

 ## 5.3 Stretch Features

 What features are nice to have but not essential?
+MediDrop works well on its own, but there are a lot of things we could add to make it even better.
+For example, we could have a simple mobile app so users or family members can check if medicines are being taken and get alerts.
+We can also add Wi-Fi or GSM so it can send emergency messages on its own without depending on anything else.

+Another interesting upgrade would be making the system a bit smarter like learning the user’s habits and adjusting reminders based on that.
+We have used the medicine, along with battery backup so it still works during power cuts, and support for multiple medicines.

+These aren’t necessary for the basic working, but they show how MediDrop can grow into something much more advanced over time.

 ---